State visit by Charles III to the Holy See

 King Charles III of the United Kingdom and his wife Queen Camilla made a state visit to Vatican City on 22 and 23 October 2025.

 During this visit, Pope Leo XIV and King Charles III prayed together.
 This marked the first time a Pope and a British monarch prayed together in the last 500 years.

 Background

 The King and Queen had originally planned to undertake a state visit to the Holy See in April 2025, alongside their state visit to the Italian Republic.
 However, due to the declining health of Pope Francis, the Vatican portion was reduced to a small private visit at his bedside.
 Francis died shortly afterwards, before a longer visit could be arranged.

-The rescheduled visit in October was the first time the King had met Pope Leo XIV, who was elected in May as the 267th successor of St Peter.
+The rescheduled visit in October was the first time the King had met Pope Leo XIV, who was elected in May and according to Catholic tradition is the 267th successor of St Peter.
 Buckingham Palace said the trip would "celebrate the ecumenical work by the Church of England and the Catholic Church, reflecting the jubilee year's theme of walking together as pilgrims of hope".

 Visit

 22 October

-The King and Queen were formally welcomed by representatives from the Holy See at Ciampino 31st Wing Airport on Wednesday evening.
+The King and Queen were formally welcomed by representatives from the Holy See at Rome Ciampino Airport on Wednesday evening.